-An emblematic place of the Cité universitaire de Paris, connecting Cambodia and France through culture, history and education.
+An iconic location in the Cité Universitaire de Paris, linking Cambodia and France through culture, history and education.

-The Maison du Cambodge is much more than just a building at the Cité internationale universitaire de Paris.
-Inaugurated in 1957 with the support of the Cambodian government, it embodies a cultural bridge between Cambodia and France, welcoming international students while promoting Cambodian heritage.
+The Maison du Cambodge is much more than just a building in the Cité internationale universitaire de Paris.
+Inaugurated in 1957 thanks to the support of the Cambodian government, it embodies a cultural bridge between Cambodia and France, welcoming international students while promoting Cambodian heritage.

-Designed by architect Alfred Audoul , the Maison du Cambodge is inspired by traditional Khmer architecture, with elements reminiscent of the temples of Angkor.
+Designed by architect Alfred Audoul , the Maison du Cambodge (Cambodia House) draws inspiration from traditional Khmer architecture, with elements reminiscent of the temples of Angkor.
 Its structure is distinguished by details evoking the Cambodian style, symbolizing the soul of Khmer heritage in the heart of Paris.
 Unfortunately, the house had to close its doors in the 1970s due to the political situation in Cambodia.

 The Renaissance in 2004

 After three decades of inactivity, the Maison du Cambodge was completely renovated and reopened in 2004.
-This rehabilitation project, funded by Cambodia and supported by France, has brought this space back to life and transformed it into a vibrant part of the Cité universitaire.
-Today, it welcomes Cambodian residents and international students, creating a space for multicultural exchanges.
+This rehabilitation project, funded by Cambodia and supported by France, breathed new life into the space and transformed it into a vibrant hub within the Cité Universitaire.
+Today, it welcomes Cambodian residents and international students, creating a space for multicultural exchange.

 In addition to its role as a residence, the Maison du Cambodge has become a true cultural center for the Cambodian diaspora and friends of Cambodia.
-Events such as Bon Om Touk (Water Festival), Khmer New Year , art exhibitions, concerts, and film screenings are organized there by various associations such as Yuvachun for example, strengthening the links between the French and Cambodian communities.
+Events such as Bon Om Touk (the Water Festival), Khmer New Year , art exhibitions, concerts, and film screenings are organized there by various associations such as Yuvachun , strengthening ties between the French and Cambodian communities.

 The House also hosts contemporary and traditional dance performances with the Twins Provost or Tep Monorom , artistic creation workshops, and meetings with Cambodian personalities, offering residents and visitors an immersion in Khmer culture .